sportsclimbs/sportclimbs-2/content/peak/cheedale/rhubarb-buttress/rhubarb-buttress-topo.md

 A desperate start leads to scoop and tree above.

 **Blood Transfusion E4 6b *★***
-A hard start, crux past BR, then vague arete, TR, above.
+A hard start, crux past BR, then vague arête, TR, above.

 Further to the right and at a lower level close to the path are two more sport routes.
 {.csa .mt2}